 For those of you who are DSLR photographers, have you ever seen videos where professional shooters have their cameras hooked up to a laptop so they can see full previews of their shots in real time?
 The LCD previews on most DSLRs are fine, but wouldn’t a larger screen be more convenient?

-Fortunately, you can get the same effect by downloading the DSLR Dashboard app for free from the Play Store.
+Fortunately, you can get the same effect by downloading the DSLR Dashboard app [No longer available] for free from the Play Store.
 You’ll also need to purchase a USB On-The-Go (OTG) cable, but these can be found for just a few dollars on Amazon.
 Make sure the USB OTG matches the right kind of interface for your tablet (usually MicroUSB).

 Once you connect your camera with its USB cable, you then connect that USB to the USB OTG, and then plug the USB OTG into your tablet.
 It’s a similar kind of setup to connecting a USB keyboard to an Android device.